orxfun/orx-parallel/docs/wasm_tutorial_per_worker_pool/src/03-frontend-app.md

     <label>
         threads
         <input id="num_threads" type="number" value="1" min="0" max="32" />
-        try with 1 for sequential; 4, 16, etc. for multi-threaded computation
+        try with 1 for sequential; 0 to use all threads in the pool; 16 to use exactly 16 threads; etc.
     </label>

     <hr />